-- 1) Hold a minimum of one (1) weekly office hour in the Bike Committee office. - 3) Administers Facebook and Twitter accounts. - 4) Creates flyers and posters. - 5) Sends university announcements / campus-wide emails. - 6) Manages the website. - 7) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting.
+- 1) Hold a minimum of one (1) weekly office hour in the Bike Committee office. - 2) Sends and receives committee emails. - 3) Responds to general bike committee requests. - 4) Creates the agenda for each meeting. - 5) Writes minutes for each meeting. - 6) Makes bike system surveys for Bike Safety Week. - 7) Collects data from surveys. - 8) Corresponds with the Senate, sends minutes each week.

+- 9) Compiles all Bike Committee documents for fast and convenient sharing. - 10) Completes tasks to assist the Chair positions. - 11) Check and respond to emails frequently, throughout every weekday during weeks in which the Bike Committee holds a meeting.